fullstack-development/web3-roadmap/defi/trading/technical.md

 ## Questions:

 * What is the difference between technical and fundamental analysis?
+* What is long position?
+What is short position?
 * What are Japanese candlesticks?
 How to read them?
 * What does the Market glass show and why is it needed?
 * What are the Support and Resistance Levels set for?